-The Visumax laser costs almost twice as much as other femtosecond lasers but most NZ laser surgeons have seen that the advantages of SMILE makes the extra costs worthwhile.
+The VisuMax laser costs almost twice as much as other femtosecond lasers but most NZ laser surgeons have seen that the advantages of SMILE makes the extra costs worthwhile.
 Most people, medically trained or not, are able to see the benefits of SMILE compared to LASIK and we are finding these days that almost all our short-sighted patients come to see us having already decided that they want SMILE surgery.

 Unfortunately, there are still a number of untruths and outdated statements put out on the internet which may dissuade people from considering SMILE surgery for correction of their short sight.
 This article is to share some insight into what we know about SMILE surgery and to correct some of these false statements.

-The laser part takes 30 seconds and it takes another 60 to 90 seconds to complete the whole procedure.
+The laser part takes 10 seconds and it takes another 60 to 90 seconds to complete the whole procedure.
 Because LASIK involves the use of two lasers, the patient has to be moved between the two lasers and both lasers need to be calibrated, so a LASIK procedure takes longer to perform than SMILE.

 It actually heals more quickly.
 The only incision on the cornea with SMILE is 2.3mm long and heals completely within 24 hours.
 This means you can return to all normal activities, including swimming and wearing makeup after only 3 days.
 The corneal incision with LASIK is much longer and takes longer to heal, meaning that there are activity restrictions for 3 -4 weeks after the procedure.

 SMILE is licensed to treat up to 10 dioptres of short sight and up to 5 dioptres of astigmatism.
-This allows almost all short-sighted people, except the most extremely short sighted, to be safely corrected with SMILE.
-For very short-sighted people, SMILE has been shown to be more predictable and stable than LASIK, meaning there is a lower chance of needing an enhancement to deal with over or under corrections.
+This allows almost all short-sighted people, except the most extremely short-sighted, to be safely corrected with SMILE.
+For very short-sighted people, SMILE has been shown to be more predictable and stable than LASIK, meaning there is a lower chance of needing an enhancement to deal with over or under-corrections.
 SMILE is also probably safer for very short-sighted people because it reduces the mechanical strength of the cornea less than LASIK does.

 LASIK is still an excellent and safe procedure and has such great outcomes that a study to show whether SMILE or LASIK are better would need an impossibly large number of study patients (there are statistical reasons why this is so).
-Instead, the only practical way to answer this question is to do a non-inferiority study which needs less study patients.
+Instead, the only practical way to answer this question is to do a non-inferiority study which needs fewer study patients.
 A large study of this type has been performed in Singapore which showed that, at the least, SMILE results are as good as the results for LASIK.
 Both LASIK and SMILE are great procedures with large numbers of research studies showing their safety and effectiveness.
-For long sighted and presbyopic patients LASIK is still the procedure of choice, but I believe very strongly that if you are short sighted and younger than 40, SMILE is your best choice.
+For long-sighted and presbyopic patients LASIK is still the procedure of choice, but I believe very strongly that if you are short-sighted and younger than 40, SMILE is your best choice.

-There are number of very real advantages to SMILE which have been demonstrated in clinical studies on real patients.
+There are a number of very real advantages to SMILE which have been demonstrated in clinical studies on real patients.
 To be brief – because there is no corneal flap the eye is stronger and more resistant to injury than after LASIK.
 Clinical studies have shown that SMILE outcomes are more predictable and stable for larger corrections than with LASIK, and studies have also shown that there are less dry eye issues after SMILE than after LASIK.